 Chinese Camp in Tuolumne County, California — The American West (Pacific Coastal)

 Location.
-37° 52.24′ N, 120° 25.898′ W. Marker is in Chinese Camp, California, in Tuolumne County.
-Marker is at the intersection of Main Street and Highway 120, on the right when traveling west on Main Street.
+37° 52.257′ N, 120° 25.88′ W. Marker is in Chinese Camp, California, in Tuolumne County.
+Marker is at the intersection of Highway 120 and Main Street, on the left when traveling west on Highway 120.
 Touch for map.
 Marker is in this post office area: Chinese Camp CA 95309, United States of America.

 Other nearby markers.
 At least 5 other markers are within 4 miles of this To Honor Eddie Webb (within shouting distance of this marker); Montezuma (approx. 2.9 miles away); Jacksonville (approx. 3.3 miles away); Don Pedro Lake (approx. 3.3 miles away); Old Crimea House (approx. 3.7 miles away).
 Touch for a list and map of all markers in Chinese Camp.

 1. Chinese Camp, California.
 (Submitted on March 31, 2007, by Karen Key of Sacramento, California.)

 2. Prospecting - Chinese Placer Mining.
 (Submitted on March 31, 2007, by Karen Key of Sacramento, California.)